RKKOYA/RKKOYA/README.md

 I am a recent computer science graduate at the University of Central Florida.
 Over the years, I have immersed myself in the ever-evolving landscape of technology, eagerly exploring emerging trends and advancements.
 From attending student clubs to participating in projects, I've embraced every opportunity to deepen my understanding and expand my skill set.
-I am currently interested in machine learning and cybersecurity and want to strive to become knowledgable in those fields.
+I am currently interested in becoming skilled in backend software engineering and embedded programming.

 ## :telephone_receiver: Let's Connect!
 <a href="https://www.linkedin.com/in/ryankolano/">